Transforming Telco: AI in Telecommunications

 The visual difference between simple “input-output” LLM usage and such techniques as a chain of thought, a chain of thought with self-consistency, a tree of thought.

-You might have come across various techniques aimed at improving the performance of large language models, such as offering tips or even jokingly threatening them.
 One popular technique is called “chain of thought,” where the model is asked to think step by step, enabling self-correction.
 This approach has evolved into more advanced versions like the “chain of thought with self-consistency” and the generalized “tree of thoughts,” where multiple thoughts are created, re-evaluated, and consolidated to provide an output.

 In this tutorial, I am using heavily Langsmith, a platform for productionizing LLM applications.
 For example, while building the tree of thoughts prompts, I save my sub-prompts in the prompts repository and load them: